 For more information on the SS Columbia Project visit their website.

 Learn more about segregation of recreational spaces: Victoria W. Walcott, Race, Riots, and Rollercoasters: The Struggle over Segregated Recreation in America (Pennsylvania Press, 2012).

-For information on riverboats and slave life, read this article about what the Mississippi and Ohio river.
+For information on riverboats and slave life on the Mississippi and Ohio river, read this article.